Stackathon-fsa/Spark/README.md

 ## Using Spark

-Spark currently is not deployed, so please feel free to fork the respository
+Spark currently is not deployed, so please feel free to clone the respository

 ## Installation